westermo/westermo.github.io/_posts/2022-02-17-bridge-igmp-snooping.md

 ## Exercise

 Now, as an exercise to the reader, you can start playing around with the setup.
-Emulate IGMP reports from end devices, investigate the various querierctl commands, and compatibility output options.
+[Emulate IGMP][nemesis] reports from end devices, investigate the various querierctl commands, and compatibility output options.
 E.g., we use `-p` here only to make the output more blog friendly.

-Also, try connecting multiple Zero devices, using host bridging, test querier election (lowest IP in a LAN wins, except for 0.0.0.0), and router (querier) timeout with fail-over to another querierd.
+Also, connect multiple NetBox devices, using [qeneth][] or GNS3, to test querier election (lowest IP in a LAN wins, except for 0.0.0.0), and router (querier) timeout with fail-over to another querierd.